AdobeDocs/audience-manager.zh-Hant/help/using/integration/sending-audience-data/real-time-data-integration/real-time-data-transfer.md

 # Real-Time Inbound Data Ingestion {#real-time-inbound-data-ingestion}

-The real-time inbound data ingestion process uses a series of `HTTP` requests from a user&#39;s browser to pass in data to Audience Manager.
+The real-time inbound data ingestion process uses a series of `HTTP` requests from a user's browser to pass in data to Audience Manager.

 <!-- c_rt_inbound_real_time.xml -->